-- Upper/Middle Gauley: 2 miles longer—all the action of the Express, but with more river time, including the massive class IV+, Wood's Ferry.
+- Upper Gauley Full Day: 2 miles longer—all the action of the Express, but with more river time, including the massive class IV+, Wood's Ferry.

 They don't call the Upper Gauley the Beast of the East for nothing.
 This river section is known the world over for bringing the complete package.
 The Upper G is technical with must-make turns and moves, it's channels are often tight and crowded with rock and it's steep, too, dropping 335 feet in its 10 mile length.
 To make it even more exciting, during Gauley Season, there's guaranteed big water, which means it'll also be fast, pushy and roaring loud.
 This is the time of year when the Big 5—five seriously pounding class-V rapids—come out to play.
 They are Insignificant (yeah right), Pillow Rock (the best 10 seconds in whitewater), the 1/4-mile long Lost Paddle, the waterfall-ish Iron Ring and Sweets Fall's, which is a little like being a gladiator in the Roman Coliseum.

 Choose the longer version (no increase in price!) to also experience the pounding waves and holes of class-IV+ Woods Ferry.

 We don't recommend the Upper Gauley for your first rafting trip.
 Oh, we'll take you, if you're hale and game, but be forewarned, this section of river is not for the timid.
 Luckily, we have some the best guides on the planet to bring out your A-game and help you run this river like it was meant to be run.